SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -------- Normal Site Future add on.
 -- add option where user can find out which are the improvements resume needs.
 Though we are providing this we have to give this in more dertail.
 Think about this is this needed or not.
+    -- We have to generate if user asks for this after he has completed the simple analysis.
+    -- In future add this feature in the premium version.

 -- completed work
 # -- "How We Compare" make sure that this feature is correct. ---For now this is correct.